 Agroforestry is a practice of farming that combines trees and livestock or crops together.
 This may be in the form of hedgerows, tree clumps or strips, trees planted round the edges of fields, or even bringing livestock into existing woodland.

-Below are practical resources and articles you’ll find helpful when thinking about implementing agroforestry systems on your farm.
+Below are short documentary films, practical resources and articles you’ll find helpful when thinking about implementing agroforestry systems on your farm.

 Find out how agroforestry helps you to: